Bayesian Statistics Guided Label Refurbishment Mechanism: Mitigating Label Noise in Medical Image Classification: Discussion

-The class activation maps (CAM) suggest that the sensitive areas which caused the high response of our model are consistent with the suspicious areas in a clinical diagnosis.
-CAM can prove the superiority of the DNN with LMM, which is shown as Fig. \ref{fig:CAM}.
-The left most column shows the color retinal fundus images with corresponding ground-truth label in the upper left corner.
-The middle and right most column are the CAMs with predicted labels and probabilities in the upper left corner from Inception-V3 with and without LMM respectively.
-In Fig. \ref{fig:CAM} (a), the predominant lesions including multiple hemorrhages lesions are located on the nasal side of the foveal location.
-Microaneurysms and hemorrhages lesions can be observed between superior and inferior vascular arcades in Fig. \ref{fig:CAM} (b).
-The model without LMM fails to detect the lesions, resulting in false-negative misjudgment both in the two cases.
-While our proposed method can accurately localize the lesions and obtain correct positive predicted labels.
-Fig. \ref{fig:CAM} (c) is a negative case.
-The model without LMM treat the reflection of nerve fiber as lesions mistakenly, leading to false-positive prediction with high probability of 0.9755.
+The class activation maps (CAM) suggest that the sensitive areas which causes the high response of our model are consistent with the suspicious areas in a clinical diagnosis.
+CAM can prove the superiority of the DNNs with \LMM, which is shown as Fig. 11.
+The {leftmost} column shows the color retinal fundus images with corresponding ground-truth label in the upper left corner.
+The middle and {rightmost} column{s} are the CAMs with predicted labels and probabilities in the upper left corner from Inception-V3 with and without \LMM{,} respectively.
+In Fig. 11 (a), the predominant lesions including multiple hemorrhages lesions are located on the nasal side of the foveal location.
+Microaneurysms and hemorrhages lesions can be observed between superior and inferior vascular arcades in Fig. 11 (b).
+The model without \LMM~fails to detect the lesions, resulting in false-negative misjudgment {in both} cases. {However,} our proposed method can accurately localize the lesions and obtain correct positive predicted labels.
+Fig. 11 (c) is a negative case.
+The model without \LMM~treat the reflection of nerve fiber as lesions mistakenly, leading to {a} false-positive prediction with high probability of 0.9755.